gentoo-mirror/flussence/README.md

 * aren't as up-to-date as I'd like there,
 * aren't maintained to a sufficient standard in the main tree.

+All commits are signed with the `<name>@flussence.eu` in the git logs, which is available via WKD.

+Packages that install arch-independent stuff will be keyworded for non-exotic arches only: x86/amd64, arm/arm64, mips and ppc/ppc64.

 Installing
 ----------
 If you know what you're doing, go right ahead.
 Otherwise:

     root # emerge -n eselect-repository
     root # eselect repository enable flussence

-All commits are signed with the `<name>@flussence.eu` in the git logs, which is available via WKD.

 Contents
 --------